Khammouane province

 Part of the aborted Thakhek-Tan Ap railway would have crossed the province to connect with the North-South Railway at Tân Ấp Railway Station, Quảng Bình province, Vietnam through Mụ Giạ Pass.
+Khammouane's human development index is 0.602 which is less than the Laos average of 0.620.

 Geography

 Khammouane province covers an area of 16315 km2 and is mostly of forested mountainous terrain.
 The province is bordered by Bolikhamsai province to the north and northwest, Vietnam to the east, Savannakhet province to the south, and Thailand to the west.
-Many streams flow through the province to join the Mekong River.
-The major rivers originating in the mountains of the province are the Xebangfay River (239 km long), Nam Hinboun, Nam Theun, and Nam Ngum River.
+Streams flow through the province to join the Mekong River.
+Some rivers originating in the mountains of the province are the Xebangfay River (239 km long), Nam Hinboun, Nam Theun, and Nam Ngum River.
 Between the Mekong and the Annamite Range, the Khammouane Plateau features gorges, grottoes, jungles, limestone hills, and rivers.